TrainingByPackt/Natural-Language-Processing-Fundamentals/Lesson-3-Developing-a-Text-Classifier/README.md

-Various methods of developing a text classifier have been discussed here.
+Various methods of developing text classifiers have been discussed here.